perwin/munich_films/README.md

 This is a bare-bones Python script which fetches the current "Original Version" Munich film schedule from [artechock.de](http://www.artechock.de/film/muenchen/film.htm) and saves it in simplified text-file form.
-(By default, only the non-German films are extracted.)
+(By default, only the non-German films are extracted;
+the command-line option "--german-films" will include German-language films as well.)

 ## Requirements:
-This is meant to be run under Python 3 (with minor fixes could probably run under Python 2 as well).
+This is meant to be run under Python 3 (with minor Unicode-related fixes it could probably run under Python 2 as well).

 In addition, the following external packages/modules are required: